mathieucarbou/Beelance/README.md

   - `admin_pwd`: The password to access the web interface (optional, but recommended)
   - `bh_name`: A custom name for your beehive
   - `send_delay`: The time to pause between each data send (in seconds).
-Default to 1 hour (3600 seconds) and it is not possible to go below 1800 seconds (30 minutes)
+Default to 1 hour (3600 seconds) and it is not possible to go below 20 seconds.
   - `night_start`: Format: `HH:MM`.
 Defines the start of the night, when no data is sent
   - `night_end`: Format: `HH:MM`.
 Defines the end of the night, when data is sent periodically